 If you’re looking for a vintage set with a generous supply of all-time greats, this is the one.
 There are 29 Hall of Famers included—not counting the All-Star cards—and more appearing on the leader and playoff cards that are part of the set.
 Wilt Chamberlain was given card #1.

 Aside from the Erving, though, the set has only a couple of other notable rookie cards: Artis Gilmore and Phil Jackson.
 You’re paying for Dr. J and a bevy of established stars like Chamberlain, Pete Maravich (dig the lime green and aqua uniform), Oscar Robertson, Kareem Abdul-Jabbar, John Havlicek and Jerry West.
-All can still be found, ungraded and in NM condition, for $20-$50 each.
+All can still be found, ungraded and in NM condition, for a fairly low investment.

 With the licensing fees to NBA teams and players still a bit of a jumble, some players once again were photographed with their jerseys on backwards, thus not exposing the team name or logo.